atomisthq/docs/docs/authoring/examples.md

 | :---------- | :------- | :----  | :---- |
 | [Simple skill showing subscription, schema, and webhook parameter](https://github.com/vonwig/skill-sample-2) | creates a webhook and transacts a simple fact, which then triggers a subsciption (does not require any integrations) | [Create from template](https://github.com/vonwig/skill-sample-2/generate) | [jump to description](#basic-skill) |

-The next three samples show the same use case but with handlers implemented using Go, Javascript, and Typescript.
+The next three samples show the same use case but with handlers implemented using Go, JavaScript, and TypeScript.
 Note that many of the files in these repositories are identical.
 The handlers, and the Dockerfile, illustrate three different technology stacks.

 Each skill subscribes to new GitHub pushes and then transacts facts about commit signatures.
 Since the subscription watches for new GitHub pushes, these skills will require the GitHub integration.